-2. The Memorandum needs to be read in conjunction with the Bill.
-It is not, and is not meant to be, a comprehensive description of the Bill.
-So where a clause or part of a clause does not seem to require an explanation or comment, none is given.
+2. The Memorandum should be read in conjunction with the Bill.
+It is not, and is not meant to be, a comprehensive description of the Bill, and where any part of a clause does not seem to require any explanation or comment, none is given.

 BACKGROUND AND POLICY OBJECTIVES

 3. The Domestic Abuse (Safe Leave) Bill proposes to introduce a statutory provision of at least 10 days paid leave in each leave year for workers/employees that are victims/survivors of domestic abuse.
 In recognition of its importance, the Bill makes this a ‘day one’ right, preventing any qualifying period of employment being allowed under the regulations required to be made by the Department for the Economy.

 4. Domestic abuse is a workplace issue.
 The Member notes research continually highlights the impact of abuse on workers/employees, who face a range of practical concerns when attempting to seek help and support.
 From the perspective of employers, these difficulties then result in lost output, additional costs, and the need for additional resources.
 Many victims/survivors of domestic abuse do not have any leave from work available to them, or flexible working within their contracts, when they need it.
 They may also have to contend with working patterns that cannot be altered.
 The threat of losing their job, or losing vital income, are significant barriers that victims/survivors face when they attempt to seek help and support.